MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-agents.md

 ## Upgrade manually installed agents

-Manually-installed agents are agents that were installed manually either from the Command Prompt or by using the MOMAgent.msi Setup Wizard.
+Manually installed agents are agents that were installed manually either from the Command Prompt or by using the MOMAgent.msi Setup Wizard.
 Use the following procedure to upgrade these agents.
 Navigate to the Operations Manager installation folder to locate the Agent installation files for Windows: `C:\Program Files\Microsoft System Center\Operations Manager\Server\AgentManagement\amd64`

 #### To upgrade a manually installed Windows agent by using the Setup Wizard